 Why high-intensity interval training is the workout of the decade

 HIIT isn’t just a workout trend.
 It delivers results.
 Studies say that a few minutes of HIIT greatly outperforms other less intense workouts.
 It increases oxygen intake for an extended period, a phenomenon called excess post-exercise oxygen consumption.
 This also has the added effect of increasing metabolism, so calories are burned even hours after the workout has ended.
-In an article, it was revealed that you can burn twice as much calories in HIIT than you can in a long run.
+A study revealed that you can burn twice as much calories in HIIT than you can in a long run.

 Also, it doesn’t require any actual equipment.
 It can be as simple as going for a run or jogging in place.
 The point is that you should give maximum effort and increase intensity for every set.
 Studies have shown that giving your hardest, even for a short period, is the key to HIIT’s success.

 The resting periods are just as important, too.
 Shifting from high-intensity activity to low-intensity recovery maximizes calorie burn and ensures that your hardest is given in each set.

 For those who are unsure about getting into this workout, you might want to read up on how it’s like for first-timers.
 However, a warning to those who have generally led an inactive lifestyle: getting into such a high-intensity workout right away has its risks.

 Prior to starting HIIT, consult a physician and establish a workout that suits your current state.
 HIIT has proven itself over the years to be an effective workout for every kind of person, so there’s no doubt that it would continue to be on people’s workout recommendation lists for years to come.

 Here’s a sample HIIT workout you can try: